UUÂãÁÄÖ±²¥

 What is Class 4 NIC?

-Class 2 and Class 4 national insurance contributions (NIC) are paid by self-employed individuals and partners in a partnership on their profits arising within the UK.
+Class 4 national insurance contributions (NIC) are paid by self-employed individuals and partners in a partnership on their profits arising within the UK.
 This guidance note considers Class 4 contributions.
-For Class 2 contributions which are to be abolished from 6 April 2024, see the Class 2 national insurance contributions guidance note.
+For Class 2 contributions which are voluntary from 6 April 2024, see the Class 2 national insurance contributions guidance note.
 For relevant types of NIC in relation to employed people, see the Overview of NIC Classes, rates and thresholds guidance note.

 Class 4 contributions are essentially a profit-based tax; there is no attached state benefit entitlement.
 A Class 4 NIC calculation depends on the level of profits in a tax year, the individual is only liable to pay Class 4 NIC if their profits are over the lower profits limit and there is a lower rate if profits are above the upper profits limit, see details below.